LineaLabs/lineapy/docs/source/rfcs/0005-control-flow.md

 )
 ```

-It is unclear to me at this time though how we can do this type of transformation in a rigorous manner.
+It is unclear to me at this time though how we can do this type of transformation in a rigorous manner,
+so I am unclear in general if there are ways we can use graph replacement to normalize the graph in some manner, to create
+a form that is ameanable to program slicing.

 ## Background